We’re looking for teachers!

 SCOPE OF POSITION

-- Responsible for teaching chess and carrying out administrative functions of the U.S. Chess Center under the direction of the Executive Director.
+• Responsible for teaching chess and carrying out related functions of the U.S. Chess Center under the direction of the Executive Director.

 SPECIFIC RESPONSIBILITIES

-- Teach chess at schools, the U.S. Chess Center, and other places (both in-person and online), primarily to children but, as needed, also to adults.
+• Teach chess at schools, the U.S. Chess Center, and other places.
 Chess teachers are expected to learn and use the Chess Center’s procedures and proven instructional methods; new teachers will be taught by existing staff.

 MINIMUM QUALIFICATIONS